rexresearch

 to its prevalence as a leading cause of healthcare-associated

-a serious threat.
-It colonizes the nasal passages of approximately
+is a serious threat.
+It colonizes the nasal passages of

-30% of the healthy adult population.
-S. aureus infections initiate
+approximately 30% of the healthy adult population.
+S. aureus

-through trauma to the skin or mucosal layer and then progress
+infections initiate through trauma to the skin or mucosal layer

-through an invasive or toxin-mediated process.
-The prevalence of
+and then progress through an invasive or toxin-mediated process.

-these infections has increased due to higher rates of
+The prevalence of these infections has increased due to higher

 [0065] S. aureus produces an extensive array of enzymes,

-through tissues and cause disease.
-These virulence factors serve a
+spread through tissues and cause disease.
+These virulence

-wide scope of purposes in the infection process, including
+factors serve a wide scope of purposes in the infection process,

-disruption of the epithelial barrier, inhibition of opsonization
+including disruption of the epithelial barrier, inhibition of

-peptides.
-The expression of all of these invasive factors is
+antimicrobial peptides.
+The expression of all of these invasive

-controlled by cell-density quorum sensing using the autoinducing
+factors is controlled by cell-density quorum sensing using the

-accumulates outside the cell until it reaches a critical
+signals, AIP accumulates outside the cell until it reaches a

-concentration and then binds to a surface receptor called AgrC,
+critical concentration and then binds to a surface receptor

-initiating a regulatory cascade.
-Since AIP controls the expression
+called AgrC, initiating a regulatory cascade.
+Since AIP controls

-of accessory factors for S. aureus, this regulatory system has
+the expression of accessory factors for S. aureus, this

 Extracts and Compounds